Ghali01/flutter_channel/README.md

 # flutter_channel

-With this package developer can use python in there flutter applications on windows.
+With this package developers can use python in there flutter applications on windows.

 ## how does it work?

-This package depends on unix sockets (TCP) protocol
+This package depends on unix sockets (TCP) protocol.

 ## how to use?

 ### 1. create host

-you have to create instance from `Host` class to use it in channels binding as following:
+You have to create instance from `Host` class to use it in channels binding as following:

 ```py
     from flutter_channel.host import Host